okta/okta-sdk-dotnet/docs/UserFactorApi.md

 Retrieve a Factor

-Retrieves a factor for the specified user
+Retrieves an existing Factor for the specified user

 ### Example
 ```csharp